OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-introduction.rst

 fully functional, tenant-facing OpenStack environment.

-TripleO can be used to deploy an RDO-based OpenStack environment integrated with Tungsten Fabric.
-Red Hat OpenStack Platform director can be used to deploy an RHOSP-based OpenStack environment integrated with Tungsten Fabric.
+TripleO can be used to deploy an RDO-based OpenStack environment integrated with OpenSDN.
+Red Hat OpenStack Platform director can be used to deploy an RHOSP-based OpenStack environment integrated with OpenSDN.

 OSPd uses the concepts of undercloud and overcloud.
 OSPd sets up an undercloud, a single server running an operator-facing deployment that